 Oh, I had so many more pictures to share and many more experience in Cartagena and in Colombia as a whole.
 I did post last Fall Travel Thursday: Being Out In Colombia Was The Thrill Of The Year – We Can’t Wait To Get Back To The City Of Eternal Spring.
 I will most definitely return to Colombia for more experiences as the money exchange was great, the food was a delight (this is from a picky eater), the men are some of the most beautiful in the world, the people are welcoming and kind, and it is a very easy jaunt from the United States on air carriers like Jet Blue and others.

 We did not do much of the planning for our trip.
-Next time I go, I will definitely reach out again to our new friends at Out in Colombia as giving them our wishes, likes, and other parameters, they put together for this journey a great list of activities, restaurants, and accommodations that were very gay friendly and welcoming.
-There were zero worries and effort on our part to have one of the best experiences in travel I have had.
+Next time I go, I will definitely reach out again to our new friends at Out in Colombia as they put together a great list of activities, restaurants, and accommodations for this journey that were very gay friendly and welcoming.
+There were zero worries about anything.
+I feel this was one of the best experiences in travel I have had.